-Contributions to both are the irrevocable transfer of property or cash.
-In both types, it is mandatory to distribute a part of the income or principal to either a beneficiary or the donor.
-After completion of a specific period for the income interest, the remainder amount gets distributed to one or more charitable remainder beneficiaries.
+Contributions to both CRATs and CRUTs are made through the irrevocable transfer of property or cash to the trust.
+Both types require a mandatory distribution of part of the income or principal to either a beneficiary or the donor.
+After completion of a specific period, which may be for the life of the beneficiary, the remaining amount gets distributed to one or more charities.

-To be eligible for a partial tax deduction, a CRT needs to donate stocks, cash, or other non-publicly traded assets like private business interests, private company stocks or real estate.
-The deduction is based on the kind of trust, the tenure of the trust, the estimated income payments and the IRS interest rates that is an assumption of a specific growth rate for the assets of the trust.
+To be eligible for a partial tax deduction, a CRT can be funded with any asset that has experienced a capital gain including stocks, cash, non-publicly traded assets like private business interests, private company stock, or real estate.
+The tax deduction that will be available to the person who created the trust is based on many factors with the most important being the type of trust, the term of the trust, the projected income payments, and IRS interest rates that assume a certain rate of growth of trust assets.

-Depending on the way the trust has been set-up, the beneficiaries will get the income semi-annually, annually, quarterly and yearly.
-According to IRS, the annual income must be at least 5% but cannot be more than 50% of assets owned by the trust.
+Depending on the how the trust has been set-up, the beneficiaries will receive an income distribution semi-annually, annually, quarterly, or yearly.
+The total annual amount of income that the trust may distribute must be between 5% and 50% of assets owned by the trust.

-You can be your trustee.
-However, you must make sure that it is properly administered or else you lose the tax advantages attached and in some cases, be penalized.
-For people who make themselves, the trustee usually gets the paperwork done by a qualified third-party administrator.
+You can be the trustee of your CRT.
+However, you must make sure that you properly administered the CRT or else you might, in some cases, lose the tax advantages or be penalized.

-Some people also opt for corporate trustees as it requires an experience of handling accounting, government reporting, and managing investments.
-Even some charities are made trustees if they show their willingness.
-It will be a good idea to interview different alternatives and consider their past investment records, experience with trusts and services they have been offering.
-It should always be in your mind that you will be dependent on the trustee to manage your trust and distribute income to you.
+Some people also opt for corporate trustees when the CRT will require a professional who is experienced handling accounting, government reporting, and managing investments.
+Some charities will accept being appointed as the trustee if it is in their best interest to do so.
+It is always a good idea to discuss different alternatives and consider their past investment records, experience with trusts, and services they offer.
+It should always be in your mind that you will depend on the trustee to manage your trust and distribute income to you.

-Yes, you do have control for as long as you live.
-The trustee and not the charity are responsible for controlling the assets.
-Your trustee needs to follow instructions laid down by you in the trust.
-You can always retain the right to change the trustee in case you feel dissatisfied.
+Yes, you will have control over the trustee for as long as you live.
+The trustee and not the charity are responsible for controlling the assets in the trust.
+Your trustee is required to follow the instructions laid down by you in the trust documents.
+You can always retain the right to change the trustee if you are dissatisfied with the trustee's performance of the required duties.
 You also have the option to change the charity without losing any tax advantages.